FawazSalman/linux-management/Apt_package_manangement/apt_assignment.md

 sudo apt autoremove -y
 ```
 **Why is this step important?**
-- It removes orphaned dependencies that are no longer needed.
+- It removes the dependencies that are no longer needed.

-📷 **Insert Screenshot of `sudo apt autoremove -y` if dependencies were removed.**

 ---